TransactionAuthorizationProtocol/TAIPs/TAIPs/taip-7.md

 - `purpose` - OPTIONAL Human readable string about what the purpose is for this requirement
 - `credentials` - REQUIRED [JSON-LD] Object containing requested credentials for each accepted `@type` of party

-The `credentials` object has key's for each acceptable [JSON-LD] Type together with an array of required attributes as strings.
+The `credentials` object has key's for each acceptable [JSON-LD] Type together with an URL to a [Presentation Definition][PExDef] defining required information

 See [TAIP-8] for more details about how the requested presentation is presented.